 An encoding MAY include a time signature.

-CWMN time signatures that indicate alternating measures MAY be indicated by transcribing both.
-These MUST be separated by a vertical bar | character.
+CWMN time signatures that indicate alternating measures are indicated by transcribing both, separated by a vertical bar | character.

 Musical Notation